allenjake440/Mens_March_Madness_Champion/custom_team_player_stat.md

 1. **Feature Scaling**: Each feature is absoluated min-max scaled.
 2. **Weighted Scoring**: Features are multiplied by specific weights (detailed below) based on insights, trial and error, and domain expertise.

 The code and visualizations provided clarify each feature's weight (as a percentage) in calculating the QB Season Rating Custom metric.
-See the `nfl_champ_data` file for complete code details.
+See the `ncaa_champ_data` file for complete code details.

 ### Feature Weights Breakdown